The Myth of “Kinds”: Why This Religious Idea Exists, Why It Fails, and Why It Matters

 The Moving Boundary Problem

-The most revealing feature of the “kind” argument is its elasticity.
+The most revealing feature of the “kind” argument is its extraordinary elasticity.
+The boundary moves whenever the evidence threatens to cross it:

-When speciation is demonstrated, it is dismissed as “still the same kind”.
+• When speciation is demonstrated, it is waved away as “still the same kind”.

-When transitional fossils are presented, they are “different forms of the same kind”.
+• When transitional fossils are presented, they are reclassified as “different forms of the same kind”.

 Evolution Does Not Predict Sudden Category Jumps